What I actually think.

 Domain-Driven Design: Architecture That Survives Contact With Reality

-# Domain-Driven Design: Architecture That Survives Contact With Reality Every codebase I have ever rescued had the same disease.
-Not bad developers. ...
+Domain-Driven Design: Architecture That Survives Contact With Reality Every codebase I have ever rescued had the same disease.
+Not bad developers.
+Not...

 All Articles